Biliopancreatic Diversion with Duodenal Switch (BPD-DS) Weight-Loss Surgery

 Depressed mood or other emotional issues

-Hernia at an incision site
+Hernia at an incision site or inside the abdomen

 Complications from anesthesia